Codeinwp/wp-maintenance-mode/readme.txt

 == Changelog ==
 = 1.8.0 =
-* Inlcude all scripts in backend via function
+* Include all scripts in backend via function
 * Update datepicker and countdown js
+* Supportet IP as exclude for see the frontend
+* Add support for flish cache od WP Super Cache and W3 Total Cache plugins
+* Fix for changes in WP 3.3 Multisite

 = 1.7.1 (12/05/2011) =
 * fix for WP smaller 3.2* on Network